kristianmandrup/easy_as_pie/README.md

 Follow Configuration instructions above and also include jQuery 1.7+.

-The second step is to add a element to your site to represent chart and add the `data-percent` attribute with the percent number the pie chart should have:
+Add the pie-chart element to your site to represent chart and add the `data-percent` attribute with the percent number the pie chart should have:

     <div class="chart" data-percent="73">73%</div>

-The engine adds a view helper `easy_as_pie(percent, label = nil)` to all Rails views ;)
+The engine adds a view helper `easy_as_pie(percent, label = nil)` to all Rails views ;) Use as follows

+Simple HAML example:

 ```haml
 = easy_as_pie 73
 ```

+ERB examples:

 Or with a custom label: